|

 Copper Nails are manufactured to the wire gauge, the higher the number the thinner nail.

-And they are normally soled by weight.
+And they are normally sold by weight.

 There are only a few, simple tools needed.